svaksha/aksh/jl.md

    + Then, do a pull request to METADATA.jl for your package to be included in the standard set of Julia packages.
    + For functionality on some other machines, sync using git, either through github or directly.

+### What is the .cache directory and why was it moved into the ~\.julia folder for 0.4?

+A cache.
+Other than that, no idea what it accomplishes (aside from reading the code to find out) or why it works the way it does.
+It was added in https://github.com/JuliaLang/julia/commit/df7a08893e4402182ec64178ffdb3130aa228943 but there are no design docs on the package manager.
+Ask Stefan.

+.cache moved to being shared between different versioned package directories on 0.4 because of https://github.com/JuliaLang/julia/pull/7361.
+It worked that way on unix in 0.3 as well.
+With better support for making directory junctions via the symlink function (which was still a pretty new feature when 0.3.0 was released), that PR made the behavior consistent on Windows as well.

 ## Arrays

 + https://github.com/JuliaLang/julia/issues/3701